 LITTLE RIVER

 Little River Inn Restaurant – Dogs are welcome at the historic Little River Inn to stay — and dine — with their owners.
-The restaurant offers breakfast and dinner daily, and brunch on the weekends, with plentiful dog-friendly seating on a covered patio surrounded by pollinator gardens.
+The restaurant offers breakfast and dinner daily, and brunch on the weekends, with plentiful dog-friendly seating in stylish cabanas on the patio surrounded by pollinator gardens.
+Dog-friendly dining is only available for overnight guests.
 7901 N. Hwy 1, Little River, (707) 937-5942, littleriverinn.com.

 MENDOCINO